JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 ## Experiments

 You can reproduce all experiments and plots shown in the paper in the following way.
 Notebooks producing plots and illustrations can be found in `/notebooks`.
-Calibration experiments performed using the [flight dataset from January 2020]() can be run by executing
+Calibration experiments performed using the [flight dataset from January 2020](/data/kernel_matrix_inversion/flight_delay_jan020.zip) can be run by executing

 ```python

 ```

-## Publication
+## Citation

 If you use this work in your research, please cite the associated paper:

 _"Probabilistic Linear Solvers for Machine Learning"_ ([PDF]()), Jonathan Wenger and Philipp Hennig